 Communication branches into two main categories:

-Dig into how individuals on your team prefer to communicate in a shit-tuation.
+Dig into how individuals on your team prefer to communicate.
 Do they zoom in on and read between the lines of your choice of words?
 Or do they pay attention to the change in the color of your face, eyebrows reaching for the hairline, and other such non-verbal signs?

 Needless to say, each person prefers to communicate either verbally or non-verbally.
 The question now is: how can you be certain of each person’s preferred communication style?